mirfan899/sppas/sppas/doc/05_CLI/52_CLI_annotations.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-###syllabify.py
+### syllabify.py

-This program performs automatic syllabification on a given file.
+This program performs automatic syllabification of a given file with
+time-aligned phones.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 usage: syllabify.py -r config [options]